-Fever usually makes a person feel uncomfortable, and steps may be taken to reduce the fever, by taking age-appropriate medicine, such as paracetamol or ibuprofen, but never aspirin in under-16s.
+Fever usually makes a person feel uncomfortable, and steps may be taken to reduce the fever, by taking age-appropriate medication, such as paracetamol or ibuprofen, but never aspirin in under-16s.

 Other homecare treatments for fever:

 Drink plenty of water or other clear fluid.
 Iced drinks or ice lollies may have a soothing effect.

 Wear lightweight clothing and don't use blankets and duvets in bed to avoid getting too warm